gOOvER/goover-yolks/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B351D0Q)

+All Images are based on Parkers Yolks.
+I added some more packages and more versions

 # Yolks

 A curated collection of core images that can be used with Pterodactyl's Egg system.
 Each image is rebuilt